BAMUM Chieftain's Brass Collar (45 cm Diameter — Cast Mask-Heads, Royal Pageantry Regalia)

 1. Aesthetic Style and Miniature Portraiture

-This exceptional chieftain's necklace is a brilliant exercise in Grassfields miniature casting.
-The heavy, rigid brass ring serves as an armature for a series of incredibly detailed, small-scale masks.
-The artist utilized the cire perdue (lost-wax) technique to accurately replicate the aggressive, volumetric facial features typical of Bamum art — bulging eyes, broad noses, and distinct coiffures — on a micro level.
-The inclusion of both human and zoomorphic (animal) heads creates a rhythmic, visually dense collar that perfectly complements the heavily ornamented textiles worn by Grassfields royalty.
+This chieftain's necklace demonstrates Grassfields miniature casting.
+The heavy, rigid brass ring serves as an armature for a series of detailed, small-scale masks.
+The artist utilized the cire perdue (lost-wax) technique to replicate the volumetric facial features typical of Bamum art — bulging eyes, broad noses, and distinct coiffures — on a micro level.
+The inclusion of both human and zoomorphic (animal) heads creates a rhythmic, visually dense collar that complements the heavily ornamented textiles worn by Grassfields royalty.

 2. Ritual Function and Royal Pageantry

-This heavy brass collar was a crucial component of elite royal pageantry.
-As Hornek confirms, during major state ceremonies — homage to the Sultan of Foumban, rituals honouring the dead, and masked processions on various occasions — the leaders of the chiefdoms adorned themselves in their most valuable regalia.
-Wearing this necklace alongside the typical burled cap and a ceremonial sword in its ornamented sheath was an explicit, external declaration of the chief's status, wealth, and connection to the powerful spirits depicted on the collar.
-As Hornek emphasizes, jewellery like this serves a complementary function to treasury-displayed prestige objects: it makes the chief's importance visible during public ceremonies.
+This heavy brass collar is associated with elite royal pageantry.
+As documented by Hornek, during major state ceremonies — homage to the Sultan of Foumban, rituals honouring the dead, and masked processions on various occasions — the leaders of the chiefdoms adorned themselves in their valuable regalia.
+Wearing this necklace alongside the typical burled cap and a ceremonial sword in its ornamented sheath served as an external declaration of the chief's status, wealth, and connection to the spirits depicted on the collar.
+As Hornek notes, jewellery like this serves a complementary function to treasury-displayed prestige objects: it makes the chief's importance visible during public ceremonies.

-The brass ring exhibits a superb, multi-toned handling patina.
-The interior surface of the collar — which would have rested directly against the heavy textiles of the chief's garments or his skin — is remarkably smooth and polished from continuous friction.
-The miniature cast heads show dark, historical oxidation in the deep crevices of the eyes and coiffures, highlighting the intricate details of the casting.
-This natural, uneven aging perfectly validates its history as a highly prized, frequently worn piece of Bamum royal jewelry.
+The brass ring exhibits a multi-toned handling patina.
+The interior surface of the collar — which would have rested directly against the textiles of the chief's garments or his skin — is smooth and polished, consistent with friction from wear.
+The miniature cast heads show dark oxidation in the deep crevices of the eyes and coiffures, highlighting the details of the casting.
+This natural, uneven aging is consistent with a history of use as a worn piece of Bamum royal jewelry.

 Summary

-This exquisite brass necklace is a masterpiece of miniature Bamum casting and a vital accessory of state pageantry.
-Its polished interior and detailed, oxidized heads perfectly document its active use by the Grassfields elite.
+This brass necklace is an example of miniature Bamum casting associated with state pageantry.
+Its polished interior and detailed, oxidized heads are consistent with active use by the Grassfields elite.